prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 When withdrawing your validator, there are several important concepts to be wary of, namely:

-### You must exit your validator first in before triggering a full withdrawal
+### Validators must be fully exited to trigger a full withdrawal

-Validator withdrawals require your validator to exit first, as exits do not happen automatically.
+Full validator withdrawals require your validator to exit first, as exits do not happen automatically.
 You will need to submit a voluntary exit by following our documentation [here](exiting-a-validator.md).
-Once your validator exits, it will no longer need to perform its responsibilities after some time (there can be a delay if the validator is part of a sync committee or recently slashed).
-From there, you can then submit a full withdrawal request to withdraw your validator’s balance to an Ethereum address of your choosing.
+Once your validator exits, it will no longer need to perform its responsibilities after some time (there can be a delay if the validator is part of a sync committee or recently slashed) .
+The ordering of requests for setting withdrawal credentials or exiting does not matter, once a validator has both its withdrawal credentials updated as well as in an exited state funds will automatically be added to the chosen execution address when processed.

 ### Full withdrawals are not immediate